Vessel type: Topsail Schooner

 Draft: about 8 feet

-Initially built as a packet but later converted for naval patrols and armed.
+This vessel was initially built as a packet (a vessel that sails on a schedule between ports) but later converted to a schooner rigged sloop for naval patrols and armed.
 Her conversion took place in Portsmouth, England and alterations included raising the cabin deck to increase space in the cabin and raising of the bulwarks to allow for gunport and fighting protection.
-Her design allowed for quick transit with a small cargo and a limited amount of passengers.
+Her original design allowed for quick transit with a small cargo and a limited amount of passengers.
 Those qualities also made her excellent for naval patrols against smugglers and dissidents.
 The schooner rig is an early version that still retained significant square sails.

 This model was built from a kit by Henry Schaefer in 2008 to a scale of 1:54.